InfiniBench

 Examples

-Linking multiple events questions example Temporal order of events questions example Local questions example Deep context understanding questions skill Summarization questions example
+Linking multiple events questions example spoiler questions example Temporal order of events questions example Local questions example Deep context understanding questions skill Squence of the Character actions questions skill Summarization questions example